 1984 a date for the diary

 Norwich Corrugated Board thrived in Norfolk.
-It was so successful, that two of Bill Thompson’s sons, Nick and Martin, decided that Norwich and East Anglia would benefit from new corrugated case manufacturing service.
+It was so successful that two of Bill Thompson’s sons, Nick and Martin, decided that Norwich and East Anglia would benefit from a new corrugated case manufacturing service.

 In 1984 Thompson Packaging Brothers was formed.

 The factory began operating from its premises on Hurricane Way, Norwich.
 The company quickly grew and began supplying many household names.
-Thompson Packaging Limited, began using improved and fast production machinery.
-As result they quickly out grew 2 different premises before moving to Robberds Way, Norwich.
-Thompson Packaging now occupy three units with a further two for storage and delivery.
+Thompson Packaging Limited began using improved and fast production machinery.
+As a result, they quickly outgrew two different premises before moving to Robberds Way, Norwich.
+Thompson Packaging now occupies three units with a further two for storage and delivery.

 Today Thompson Packaging is known by many loyal customers.
-These are a diverse range of customers over a broad range of industries throughout the UK.
+These are a diverse arrays of customers over a broad range of industries using corrugated board for packaging throughout the UK.